Take the First Step Toward Your Culinary Career Now!

 As a sous chef, you must be familiar with the kitchen’s operations, so you can fill in for the executive chef when needed.
 Learn about what you will need to do in order to become a sous chef.

 As second-in-command, you play a pivotal role in the kitchen.
 Your responsibilities will vary, depending on where you work plus the size, scope, and organizational structure of the kitchen you’re running around in.

-Responsibilities will vary based on the size, scope, and organizational structure of the establishment.
 In general, you will help create and deliver daily menus and dishes, train apprentice chefs and other kitchen staffers, conduct inventory and food cost control, ensure sanitation and hygiene, maintain equipment, and organize food tastings.
-You also spend a good portion of their time performing administrative duties.
+You also spend a good portion of time performing administrative duties.

-Sous chefs are employed by restaurants and hotels, as well as cruise ships and casinos.
+You’ll find employment with restaurants and hotels, as well as cruise ships and casinos.
 Kitchens keep long daily hours of operation, providing breakfast, lunch, and dinner.
-Because of the number of hours to account for, sous chefs typically work opposite their chefs to provide management coverage during their off-time.
+Because of that number of hours to account for, sous chefs typically work opposite their chefs to provide management coverage, so everyone has some time off.

 If you want to become a sous chef, then you’ll need to start your training.
 You may choose some form of culinary school, whether it’s through a community college, university, or trade school.
 Degrees can take anywhere from a few months to a few years to obtain.

 Associate degrees typically will have you well prepared for the work that leads you into a management position.
 However, many places do not require degrees or diplomas from their sous chef; they instead look for candidates that have a few years of experience working in the kitchen.

 There are also apprenticeships available that take two to three years to complete.
 You will get both your classroom and hands-on training, and you’ll also be earning an hourly salary.
 These apprenticeships can be found through organizations like The American Culinary Federation.